ocwg/discussions/meetings/017-transcription.md

 Yeah.
 It would be interesting—how can you import other stuff that’s defined in core, and you say you claim you implemented it?
 So how do you import it?

 Well, I have to think a bit about it.
-Also, yeah, with regards to the issue with interchange and interoperability, probably one—I should store a flow in the OKF format itself to keep everything within there.
-Because if you want to export again to the OKF format and you keep everything, you want to keep everything that you don’t support, then you should store that as well in your system.
+Also, yeah, with regards to the issue with interchange and interoperability, probably one—I should store a flow in the OCIF format itself to keep everything within there.
+Because if you want to export again to the OCIF format and you keep everything, you want to keep everything that you don’t support, then you should store that as well in your system.

-Probably using the OKF format itself is the best way to do that, I think.
+Probably using the OCIF format itself is the best way to do that, I think.

 I agree.
 I am thinking—are we forcing every implementer to do this exactly?
 Because it’s almost the only way to do it.

 I was also thinking I can store it next to my own format, but still, I need the important data to be able to export it back again to that same—and don’t lose any information.
-So why not just use OKF itself?
+So why not just use OCIF itself?

 You need at least the same nodes.
 And you need to store JSON bags for them.
 Then you can use your own database for it or do whatever you want, but yeah.

 Yeah, but what about the relations or assets or things that are in there that you don’t—

 Same applies.
 But at least we have an overall ID scheme.
 They all share the same ID space.
 So you only need to have the ability to have some map ID to JSON blob.
-And then you can transparently recreate an OKF file.
+And then you can transparently recreate an OCIF file.

 Of course, you also need to remember the type of the blob you stored so that you put it back in the right arrays.

 Yeah.

-Yeah, I think using the OKF format as the storage format is also very nice because you’re just saving in your tool, and I can already open it in another tool even if I forgot to ever do an export.
+Yeah, I think using the OCIF format as the storage format is also very nice because you’re just saving in your tool, and I can already open it in another tool even if I forgot to ever do an export.

 Yeah.